Van Gogh Museum Tickets And Tours

 The best option

-Your direct and queue-free entrance to the Van Gogh Museum
+Your direct entry to the Van Gogh Museum with canal cruise

-Excellent option if you are looking for a visit to the Van Gogh Museum at your own pace and without a guided tour so you can appreciate the artistic beauty of the gallery.
+Excellent option if you are looking for a visit to the Van Gogh Museum at your own pace and save on another of Amsterdam's must-do plans, a boat ride on its canals.

-Recommended if... you are interested in learning about the personal life of Van Gogh and the impact on his artistic career, as well as inform you about other aspects that are not clearly perceptible in the works of art, thanks to the audio guide that is included with the ticket.
+Recommended if... you are interested in learning about the personal life of Van Gogh and the impact on his artistic career, as well as learning about other aspects that are not clearly perceptible in the works of art, thanks to the audio guide that is included with the ticket.

 How much do tickets to the Van Gogh Museum in Amsterdam cost?